fukawi2/NetworkHealthChecklist/README.md

     - Is the STP root set correctly?
     - Is BPDU Guard enabled?

+### Wireless
+- Wireless network installed?
+- What are the SSID's?
+- Security:
+  - WEP (!!)
+  - WPA/WPA2 PSK
+  - WPA2 Enterprise

 ## Security
 - Do users have Local Admin rights?
+- Is there any form of NAC (eg, 802.1x)?

+### Active Directory
 - Do users have Domain Admin rights?
-- Are there additional domain admin accounts besides "Administrator"?
+- Are there additional enterprise/domain admin accounts besides "Administrator"?
-- Are old users/computers disabled/deleted?
+- Are old users/computers disabled/deleted from Active Directory?

 ## Backups
-- What backup software is in place?
+- What backup processes are in place?
 - Have test restoration of backup been done?
 - Are there off-site backups being made?
 - Shadow Copies enabled on file servers?